COVID-19 Response and Readiness

 - The campus remains closed for any other indoor or outdoor gathering of any size.

 - Archbishop Gregory’s dispensation from the obligation to attend Mass during this time continues for all parishioners of the Archdiocese of Washington.
-Daily Mass is still cancelled until further notice; daily video homilies will continue and the recorded Sunday Mass will be available on YouTube.
-Please subscribe.
+Daily Mass is still cancelled until further notice; daily video homilies will continue.

 - Confession opportunities will be announced when plans have been prepared.

-- Baptisms, weddings, and funerals will be planned on a case by case basis.
+- Weddings, and funerals will be planned on a case by case basis.

-- The church is still closed for private prayer until further notice.
-We're continuing to offer opportunities for prayer and worship virtually: see our Summer 2020 Events Calendar.
+- The church and chapel are still closed for private prayer until further notice.

 - The parish center is closed.
 The parish staff is working from home and available to contact.